BassOmegaX/dmc1mechanics/sb_guides/index.md

 sealed and a timed countdown begins: once the timer counts down to 0:00, every remaining enemy in the room will DT.
 2. Timed interval - Sounds similar to the above, except exits aren't sealed, there's no timer counting down, and not *every* enemy will DT.
 Instead, after a preset period of time, which varies from enemy to enemy, *some* of the enemies in the room will start to DT.
 Proximity matters: if you are too far away from the enemies or *higher* than them, they won't DT.

+What can DTed enemies do, apart from kick your arse?
+Well, kicking your arse is mainly it.
+The majority of DTed enemies simply gain an *offense* boost only and nothing more.
+(It's a big one, though - a DTed regular enemy can kill you in 1-2 hits easily.)
+A few enemies, however, gain a similarly huge *defense<* boost: namely Marionettes, Fetishes, Plasmas and Sin Scissors (though they are still susceptible to a CH kill).
+DTed Plasmas, meanwhile, gain a triple whammy: defense, offense *and* speed boost.

+Shadows are the only creatures which gain a new attack, although technically it's not actually new at all.
+Their auto-lancing attack, which formerly was only triggered by hitting the Shadow with a melee attack, is now triggered whenever you simply get *near* the Shadow - that makes evading DTed lunging red Shadows a true bundle of laughs.

+In general, you should try not to let regular enemies DT in an SB game, as it *usually* means you are taking too long to defeat them if they get time to DT.
+There are exceptions, though: for example, when fighting a pair of Shadows, the second one will always DT unless the first one is defeated almost impossibly quickly.
+If a group of enemies *do* DT on you, then in most cases Vortex and the grenade gun will still finish them off - it will just take longer.

 ## Walkthrough